-A sublease agreement is a rental agreement that a tenant will use to replace their tenancy with another person when they can no longer fulfill the fixed-term commitment of the lease.
+This rental agreement is used by the sublessor to replace their tenancy with another person when they can no longer fulfill the fixed-term commitment of the lease.
 Having another person living in the apartment while the tenant is not able to live there will remove the burden of having to pay the rent at that location as well as where they are staying in the median period of time.
-With a sublease agreement active, the tenant will be able to have the same rights as the original tenant while they are staying there.
+With a sublease agreement active, the sublessee will be able to have the same rights as the original tenant while they are staying there.

 Subletting Laws in Michigan

 Based on the Michigan laws, when a tenant would like to sublet the property that they are renting, the landlord will not be able to keep them from doing so.
 There are no specific rules when it comes to subleasing in this state, but the landlord will likely wish to be notified if this type of arrangement is going to happen.
 The only way that the landlord can prevent a sublease agreement form going into effect is if the original lease states that it is not allowed on the property.
 If subleasing is not permitted, the sublessee could be considered s trespasser, which could be grounds for termination against the original tenant.

 What to Include in a Michigan Sublease Agreement

 - The date of the sublease agreement.
 This will include the date that it will end and whether or not their tenancy can be renewed.

 - The name of the sublessor (the original tenant) and the sublessee (the new tenant).

 - The address of the unit that is being subleased.

 - The amount of rent that the sublessee will need to pay each month, the date that it is due, and the location where the rent check should be delivered.